2018 Animal Care Wednesday Webinars

 - Mertz, K.J., M.B.
 Hildreth, and W.B.
 Epperson.
 2005.
 Assessment of the effect of gastrointestinal nematode infestation on weight gain in grazing beef cattle.
 JAVMA: 226(5)779-783.

 Animal Care Wednesday Webinars

-Join Animal Care Wednesday Webinars each month.
+Join Animal Care Wednesday Webinars each month on the first Wednesday at 11:00 A.M.
+CT.
 To join webinars, log in to the Zoom Meeting a few minutes prior to the start of the webinar.